yeller/yeller-golang/README.markdown

         file, err := os.Open("filename.ext")
         if err != nil {

-                // log an error to yeller with http request information
+                // Log an error to yeller with HTTP request information
-                // plus information pertinent to the error info := make(map[string]interface{})
+                // in addition to information pertinent to the error. info := make(map[string]interface{})
                 info["filename"] = "filename.ext"
                 yeller.NotifyHTTPInfo(err, request, info)

-                // alternatively just log information about
+                // Alternatively, just log information about the HTTP request. yeller.NotifyHTTP(err, request)
-                // the http request
-                yeller.NotifyHTTP(err, request)
-                log.Fatal(err)
         }
 })
 ```

 ## Handling Panic
-Most golang programs never use panic intentionally, but it is essential to know
+Most golang programs never use `panic` intentionally, but it is essential to know
 when your program panics.
 Yeller handles that for you, deduplicating panics so
 even if you have thousands of crashes, you'll be able to distinguish between
 causes.